waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   `find_reachable_unseen_tiles`: A Python tool that finds all unseen tiles that are reachable from the player's current position by performing a single BFS across all passable tiles, both seen and unseen.
 *   `battle_strategist`: An agent that analyzes the current battle state and recommends the optimal action (FIGHT, PKMN, PACK, RUN) based on strategic priorities like PP conservation and avoiding unfavorable wild battles.
 *   `exploration_strategist`: An agent that takes a list of reachable unseen tiles and the primary goal, then recommends the most strategic tile to explore next.
-*   `team_composition_advisor`: An agent that analyzes the player's party and an opponent's primary type to recommend an effective team composition. **Reminder:** Use this before the next major battle.
+*   `team_composition_advisor`: An agent that analyzes the player's party and an opponent's primary type to recommend an effective team composition.
 *   `script_debugger`: An agent that analyzes a faulty Python script.
 It generates a debugging plan if no log is provided, or analyzes a log to find the root cause and provide a new hypothesis.

 # VIII.
 Story Clues & Hints